arima-ryunosuke/phpunit-extension/README.md

 This Trait provides testing utility.

+- trapThrowable
+    - If specified exception is thrown then skip the test.
 - restorer
     - Reset function base's value.
 When unset return value recovery prev value.
 - rewriteProperty